-Controlled by dangerous international criminal networks, this Illegal trade has been linked to terrorism and the trafficking of drugs, arms and people.

-Our Future for Wildlife program protects wildlife threatened by illegal trade by...
+This rhino horn trade, like other illegal trade in wildlife and wildlife parts, is controlled by dangerous international criminal networks, and has been linked to terrorism and the trafficking of drugs, arms and people.
+Our Future for Wildlife program protects rhinos by...

-- Addressing poaching and illegal wildlife collection - Supporting law enforcement efforts - Engaging and empowering the public and educating consumers
+- Addressing poaching and illegal rhino horn trade - Supporting law enforcement efforts - Engaging and empowering the public and educating consumers